 Operational Plan 2021-2022 Activity Progress Commentary CP6.3.1 Progress the delivery of the Weinam Creek PDA.
-Office of t Office of the General Manager Organisational Services a) Finalise the PDA master-plan with Economic Development Q1 25.0% Queensland.
-Q2 50.0% b) Progress Stage 3 of the Weinam Creek PDA project involving civil works on the northern side of Weinam Creek, and investigate boat ramp changes and carpark alterations.
-Q1 15.0% The master-plan for the Weinam Creek Priority Development area has been submitted to Economic Development Queensland for assessment.
-The master- plan was available for public consultation in quarter one of 2021-2022.
+Office of the ne General Manager Organisational Services a) Finalise the PDA master-plan with Economic Development Q1 25.0% Queensland.
+Q2 50.0% Q3 100.0% b) Progress Stage 3 of the Weinam Creek PDA project involving civil works on the northern side of Weinam Creek, and investigate boat ramp changes and carpark alterations.
+15.0% The master-plan for the Weinam Creek Priority Development area has been submitted to Economic Development Queensland for assessment.
+The draft master-plan was available for public consultation in quarter one of 2021-2022.
 The next step is for Economic Development Queensland to review the application and submissions made during the public consultation period and make a decision on the application.
-Q2 40.0%
+Q2 40.0% Q3 • 50.0% The detailed design is 100% complete.
+Redland Investment Corporation are currently in the tendering process for construction.